ATNF/askapsdp/Code/Components/CP/docs/current/doc/analysis/postprocessing.rst

 Post-processing of detections
 =============================

 Once the list of detected objects has been obtained, there are several post-processing steps that can be utilised.
-We describe here mask optimisation and two-dimensional component fitting.
+We describe here mask optimisation. two-dimensional component fitting and spectral index & curvature measurement.

 Mask optimisation
 -----------------

-The WALLABY team have provided an algorithm to optimise the source mask, which in Duchamp terms means growing detections, such that the integrated flux of the detection is maximised subject to the noise present.
-This has been provided to avoid issues with the fact that the Duchamp-based parameterisation is based only on the detected pixels, so structure below the detection threshold is not taken into account.
+The WALLABY team have provided an algorithm to optimise the source mask (equivalent to the Duchamp concept of growing detections), such that the integrated flux of the detection is maximised subject to the noise present.
+This has been provided to avoid issues with the fact that the Duchamp-based parameterisation makes use only of the detected pixels, so structure below the detection threshold is not taken into account.
 Growing the object in this way increases the number of faint pixels contributing to source parameterisation.

 Unlike the Duchamp-derived "growing" algorithm (**Selavy.flagGrowth=true**), the growing process does not use a flux or signal-to-noise threshold.
-Rather, it adds elliptical annuli to the source until the total flux of the annulus is negative or a specified maximum number of iterations is reached.
+Rather, it adds elliptical annuli to the source until the total flux of the *annulus* is negative or a specified maximum number of iterations is reached.
 It does this for all channels within +-W50 of the central spectral channel.

 Algorithm details
 ~~~~~~~~~~~~~~~~~